top of page

 3.4 Market offer taken into account

-The market offer taken into account when selecting the financial instruments compromises own and third party; financial instruments.
-Within the scope of portfolio management and portfolio-related investment advice, the following financial instruments in particular are available to the client:
+The market offer taken into account when selecting the financial instruments compromises only third party financial instruments.
+Within the scope of portfolio management and portfolio related investment advice, the following financial instruments in particular are available to the client:

 • Account balances with domestic and foreign banks